HomeSpan/HomeSpan/docs/NOW.md

 * `boolean send(void *data)`

   * transmits data referenced by the pointer *data* to the other device
-  * returns true if transmission was successful, otherwise false if transmission failed.
-Note that this method will return true as long as it can find and connect to the device with the *macAddress* specified when the relevant SpanPoint object was instantiated, regardless of whether or not the other device successful reads the message
+  * returns **true** if transmission was successful, otherwise **false** if transmission failed.
+Note that this method will return **true** as long as it can find and connect to the device with the *macAddress* specified when the relevant SpanPoint object was instantiated, regardless of whether or not the other device successful reads the message
   * example (using the above scenario):  `float humidity=35.8; devB->send(&humidity);` sends a 4-byte floating number to **Device B**.
-Note that the pointer *data* should always reference a data element or structure whose size exactly matches the *sendSize* specified when the relevant SpanPoint object was instantiated
+Note that the pointer *data* should always reference a data element or structure whose size exactly matches the *sendSize* parameter specified when the relevant SpanPoint object was instantiated

-* `int getPin()`

-  * returns the pin number (or -1 if LedPin was not successfully initialized)

-LedPin also includes a static class function that converts Hue/Saturation/Brightness values (typically used by HomeKit) to Red/Green/Blue values (typically used to control multi-color LEDS).

-* `static void HSVtoRGB(float h, float s, float v, float *r, float *g, float *b)`

-  * *h* - input Hue value, range 0-360
-  * *s* - input Saturation value, range 0-1
-  * *v* - input Brightness value, range 0-1
-  * *r* - output Red value, range 0-1
-  * *g* - output Green value, range 0-1
-  * *b* - output Blue value, range 0-1
+* `boolean get(void *dataBuf)`

+  * checks to see if a message has been received into SpanPoint's internal queue from a device with the *macAddress* specified when the relevant SpanPoint object was instantiated.
+If so, the message is copied into the memory pointed to by *dataBuf*, the internal queue is cleared, and the method returns **true**.
+If no message is available, the *dataBuf* memory is unmodified and the method returns **false**
+  * note that the pointer *dataBuf* should always reference a data element or structure whose size equals or exceeds the *receiveSize* parameter specified when the relevant SpanPoint object was instantiated
+  * once the internal SpanPoint queue is full, any messages received from the same device are discarded until the queue is cleared by calling this *get()* method.
+Setting the optional *queueDepth* parameter to a number greater than one when the relevant SpanPoint object was instantiated allows SpanPoint to retain up to *queueDepth* messages even without a call to the this *get()* method.
+However, once the queue is full, additional messages received will be discarded until messages are "gotten" of the queue with the *get()* method

 See tutorial sketch [#10 (RGB_LED)](../examples/10-RGB_LED) for an example of using LedPin to control an RGB LED.

 ---